rockstor/rockstor-doc/ups-setup/ups_setup.rst

 turn the NUT service **ON** and **OFF** and **configured** it via it's **spanner icon**.

-Please take care to read the mouse over tool tips; the **Nut Mode** is the first thing to select in any nut configuration.
+Please take care to read the mouse over tool tips in nuts configuration screen;
+the **Nut Mode** is the first option to consider in any nut configuration and will dictate the number of other options presented.

 ..  image:: nut_modes.png
     :scale: 80%
     :align: center

-The 3 modes available are detailed in the following sections :ref:`nut_standalone`, :ref:`nut_netserver`, :ref:`nut_netclient`
+The 3 modes are detailed in the following sections;
+:ref:`nut_standalone`, :ref:`nut_netserver`, and :ref:`nut_netclient`

 .. _nut_standalone: